Prostitution in Australia: Twentieth century

 More specific legislation dates from the early twentieth century, such as the Criminal Code Act 1924 (Crimes against Morality), and the Police Offences Act 1935.
 Efforts to reform legislation that was clearly ineffective began in the 1990s.
 Prior to the 2005 Act, soliciting by a prostitute, living on the earnings of a prostitute, keeping a disorderly house and letting a house to a tenant to use as a disorderly house were criminal offences.
-Sole workers and escort work, which was the main form of prostitution in the stat, were legal in Tasmania.
+Sole workers and escort work, which was the main form of prostitution in the state, were legal in Tasmania.

 Reform was suggested by a government committee in 1999.
 In December 2002 Cabinet agreed to the drafting of legislation and in September 2003, approved the release of the draft Sex Industry Regulation Bill for consultation.
 The Bill proposed registration for operators of sexual services businesses.

 Consultation with agencies, local government, interested persons and organisations occurred during 2004, resulting in the Sex Industry Regulation Bill 2004 being tabled in Parliament in June 2005.